On this page

 - Have at least 12 months of experience in healthcare products, sales, or service related to the sterile processing and distribution field.

-If students wish to obtain their certification immediately upon graduation, they should look for programs that arrange their curriculum in accordance with CBSPD certification requirements.
+Students wishing to obtain their certification immediately upon graduation should look for programs that arrange their curriculum in accordance with CBSPD certification requirements.

 Similar Online Allied Health Programs You May Be Interested In